Postgraduate Study Ireland

 ICT skills are very valuable for students to have, according to O’Brien, and there is a good success rate in students being employed having completed graduate degrees and conversion courses in this area.
 O’Brien also advised graduates to think beyond the big postgraduate courses to the smaller ones in many different areas.

-Below are just some of the postgraduate course providers to consider when choosing a course:
+Below are just some of the postgraduate course providers to consider when choosing postgraduate study in Ireland:

 PCI College is located in Dublin but also has branches in Athlone, Cork, Kilkenny and Limerick.
 It is Ireland’s leading provider of training in counselling and psychotherapy and offers a range of postgraduate courses including Postgraduate Certificate in Psychology and Postgraduate Certificate in Child and Adolescent Counselling and Psychotherapy.